Julia Morgan: Mills College

-Morgan made many architectural contributions to Mills College, a women's college in the East Bay foothills of Oakland, California.
+Morgan made many architectural contributions to Mills College, a women's college in the East Bay foothills of Oakland.
 Like her work for the YWCA, they were done in the hopes of advancing opportunities for women.

-Mills president Susan Mills became interested in Morgan in 1904 because she wished to further the career of a female architect and because Morgan, just beginning her career, charged less than her male counterparts.
+Mills president Susan Tolman Mills became interested in Morgan in 1904 because she wished to further the career of a female architect and because Morgan, who was early in her career, charged less than her male counterparts.
 Morgan designed six buildings for the Mills campus, including El Campanil, believed to be the first bell tower on a United States college campus.
-El Campanil should not be confused with The Campanile, a nickname for Sather Tower, the clock/bell tower of nearby UC Berkeley.
+(El Campanil should not be confused with The Campanile, a nickname for Sather Tower, the bell tower of nearby UC Berkeley.)
 Morgan helped draft parts of the UC Berkeley campus under John Galen Howard, but the Sather Tower was not her design.
-Despite being chosen by Mills to design El Campanil and her academic credentials, coworkers like Bernard Ransome, son of Ernest Ransome, did not trust in her abilities as a true concrete expert.
+Despite being chosen by Mills to design El Campanil and her academic credentials, coworkers such as Bernard Ransome, son of Ernest Ransome, did not trust in Morgan's abilities as a true concrete expert.
 Ransome's undermining of Morgan's ability led to less trust in her work and praise veiled in gendered rhetoric at the time.
 For example, a speaker at the dedication ceremony praised El Campanil for being "reared by the genius of a woman's brain."

 Morgan's reputation grew when the tower was unscathed by the 1906 San Francisco earthquake.
 The bells in the tower "were cast for the World's Columbian Exposition (Chicago-1893), and given to Mills by a trustee".
 This success led to Morgan becoming the unofficial principal architect for Mills College for the next two decades.

-Morgan also designed the Margaret Carnegie Library (1906), named after Andrew Carnegie's daughter, and the Ming Quong Home for Chinese girls, built in 1924 and purchased for Mills in 1936.
+She also designed the Margaret Carnegie Library (1906), named after Andrew Carnegie's daughter, and the Ming Quong Home for Chinese Girls, built in 1924 and purchased for Mills in 1936.
 It was eventually renamed Alderwood Hall, before becoming the Julia Morgan School for Girls in 2004 (independent of the College).
 Morgan designed the Mills College Student Union in 1916.
 Morgan's Kapiolani Cottage has served as an infirmary, faculty housing, and administration offices.
-Morgan also designed the original gymnasium and pool, since replaced by the Tea Shop and Suzanne Adams Plaza, the first reinforced concrete structure on the west coast.
+Morgan also designed the original gymnasium and pool, since replaced by the Tea Shop and Suzanne Adams Plaza.

 Heritage on the Marina

-From 1922 to 1925, Julia Morgan was enlisted to design a home to provide convalescent care to San Francisco’s elderly women.
-Today the building is home to Heritage on the Marina, San Francisco’s premier Life Plan Community.
-The beautiful Julia Morgan building is owned and operated by the San Francisco Ladies’ Protection and Relief Society, one of California’s first philanthropic organizations, established in 1853.
+From 1922 to 1925, Morgan was enlisted to design a nursing home to house elderly women in San Francisco.
+Today the building is home to Heritage on the Marina.
+The Julia Morgan Building, located at 3400 Laguna Street, is owned and operated by the San Francisco Ladies Protection and Relief Society, one of California’s first philanthropic organizations, established in 1853.